yugasun/site/content/learn/architecture.md

 ### Solving the challenges of microservices
 And then, in 2014, AWS Lambda was born—the world’s first serverless compute service.

-In a world laden with maintenance, serverless compute was revolutionary.
-Lambda rendered it obsolete to have to provision, maintain, scale, or pay-for-idle infrastructure.
+In a world bogged down with maintenance, serverless compute was revolutionary.
+Lambda rendered much of that drudgery obsolete.
+It was suddenly no longer necessary to provision, maintain, scale, or pay-for-idle infrastructure.

-Every major cloud provider was right behind, hitting the market with their own serverless compute.
-On Lambda’s heels there came Microsoft Azure, Google Cloud Functions, and IBM Cloud Functions.
+Every major cloud provider began to hit the market with their own serverless compute.
+On Lambda’s heels there came Microsoft Azure Functions, Google Cloud Functions, and IBM Cloud Functions.

 ![serverlesstrends](https://s3-us-west-2.amazonaws.com/assets.site.serverless.com/learn/Google-trends.jpg)